OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### RCM-DX structure

-RCM-DX defines a structure of HDF5 groups, data sets, and attributes that software solutions that use this format must adhere to.
+RCM-DX defines a structure of HDF5 groups, datasets, and attributes that software solutions that use this format must adhere to.
 The extension of the specification is permitted.
 However, it must be taken into account that such data may no longer be read or processed by existing systems.

 #### Versioning